 Benefits of Coconut Farming

-1. Coconut farming is easy to carry out and need not high cost of maintenance.
+1. Coconut farming is easy to carry out and does not need a high cost of maintenance.

-2. Coconut farming is quite a while bringing in money and return on investment on the long run.
+2. Coconut farming is quite a while bringing in money and return on investment in the long run.

 3. The profit from this farming business is over 80%